 Remember that time Dartmouthians got so fed up with the substandard ferry service offered by Haligonians, they charted their own course, and organized a committee that started a rebel ferry service?
-Deamalgamate Dartmouth does.
+We do.

 A service that became so popular that the Haligonian run service was abandoned in favor of the people’s service.
 This group of rebels even organized a ferry boat buying expedition to the United States.

-“The Spirit of Dartmouth”, that’s what they should’ve named illegitimate HRM’s new ferryboat 😉
+“The Spirit of Dartmouth”, that’s what they should’ve named a county masquerading as a city’s new ferryboat 😉

 (Pictured, Dartmouth’s Yankee sourced “The Annex” ferry, alongside a friend, the USS New Orleans – also, the location of Campbells Wharf, now near the Peace Pavillion of the Ferry Terminal Park)